SuihongSong/GeoModeling_GANSim-3D_For_large_arbitrary_reservoirs/README.md

 See [Field_Application_of_Trained_Generator_for_Arbitary_Large_Size.py](./Codes/Field_Application_of_Trained_Generator_for_Arbitary_Large_Size.py/) for detailed steps about how to produce facies model realizations by taking the given conditioning data into the trained generator.
 Note producing such large-size reservoir realizations require lots of GPU memory.
 The paths to conditioning data, codes, and produced realizations should be revised.
 Run this `.py` file to produce realizations.

+Please give appropriate credit to our work, if it is valuable for you to some extent.